A Small Molecule Membrane Permeability Calculation

 Locate the Permeability - Analyze Permeability Simulation Floe the same way as shown in the Locate the Simulation Floe section and click on the Floe to open the Job Form.

-In the Job Form, find and set the dataset generated by the simulation job as the input dataset, and fill in entries for the “Failed Output” and “Analysis Output”, which provide output storage for the analyzed simulation.
+In the Job Form, simply find and set the collection generated by the simulation job as the input collection.

 Since no remaining parameters need to be set for analysis, simply click the “Start Job” button to launch the floe.
 Once the floe is complete, a floe report will be available.